everestpipkin/datagardens/students/miyehn/7_minimalComputing(fantasy_network)/README.md

 Created by [Connie Ye](https://connieye.com/) and [Rain Du](https://miyehn.me)

-*All of the lovely art is by Rain*
+*All of the lovely art is by Rain.*

 ## How it works